-The Fund shall pay any expenses incurred by the Fund in addition to the Manager's Fee that are not Manager-paid Expenses, including, but not limited to, taxes and governmental charges, expenses and costs of any extraordinary services performed by the Manager (or any other service provider) on behalf of the Fund to protect the Fund or the interests of Shareholders (including in connection with any Forked Assets), any indemnification expenses of the security vendors or other agents, service providers or counterparties of the Fund, the fees and expenses related to the listing, quotation or trading of the Shares on any secondary market (including legal, marketing and audit fees and expenses) to the extent exceeding \$600,000 in any given fiscal year and extraordinary legal fees and expenses, including any legal fees and expenses incurred in connection with litigation, regulatory enforcement or investigation matters (collectively, "Additional Fund Expenses").
-In such circumstances, the Manager or its delegates will (i) withdraw from the digital asset accounts Fund Components in proportion to their respective Weightings at such time and in such quantity as may be necessary to permit payment of such Additional Fund Expenses and (ii) may either (x) cause the Fund (or its delegate) to convert such Fund Components into U.S. dollars or other fiat currencies at the price per single unit of such asset (determined net of any associated fees) at which the Fund is able to sell such asset or (y) cause the Fund (or its delegate) to deliver the Fund Components, and/or Forked Assets in kind in satisfaction of such Additional Fund Expenses.
+The Fund may incur certain extraordinary, non-recurring expenses that are not Manager-paid Expenses, including, but not limited to, taxes and governmental charges, expenses and costs of any extraordinary services performed by the Manager (or any other service provider) on behalf of the Fund to protect the Fund or the interests of shareholders (including in connection with any Forked Assets), any indemnification of the Custodian or other agents, service providers or counterparties of the Fund, the fees and expenses related to the listing, quotation or trading of the Shares on any secondary market (including legal, marketing and audit fees and expenses) to the extent exceeding \$600,000 in any given fiscal year and extraordinary legal fees and expenses, including any legal fees and expenses incurred in connection with litigation, regulatory enforcement or investigation matters (collectively, "Additional Fund Expenses").
+In such circumstances, the Manager or its delegate (i) will instruct the Custodian to withdraw from the digital asset accounts Fund Components in proportion to their respective Weightings at such time and in such quantity as may be necessary to permit payment of such Additional Fund Expenses and (ii) may either (x) cause the Fund (or its delegate) to convert such Fund Components into U.S. dollars or other fiat currencies at the price per single unit of such asset (determined net of any associated fees) at which the Fund is able to sell such asset or (y) cause the Fund (or its delegate) to deliver such Fund Components, and/or Forked Assets in kind in satisfaction of such Additional Fund Expenses.

-For the year ended June 30, 2019 and for the period from January 25, 2018 (the inception of the Fund) to June 30, 2018 the Fund incurred Manager's Fees of \$347,723 and \$119,027, respectively.
-As of June 30, 2019 and 2018, the fair market value of the accrued and unpaid Manager's Fee was \$176,534 and \$67,851, respectively.
+For the years ended June 30, 2020 and 2019 the Fund incurred Manager's Fees of \$717,691 and \$347,723, respectively.
+As of June 30, 2020 and 2019, the fair market value of the accrued and unpaid Manager's Fee was \$0 and \$176,534, respectively.
 In addition, the Manager may pay Additional Fund Expenses on behalf of the Fund, which are reimbursable by the Fund to the Manager.
-For the year ended June 30, 2019 and for the period from January 25, 2018 (the inception of the fund) to June 30, 2018, the Manager did not pay any Additional Fund Expenses on behalf of the Fund.
+For the years ended June 30, 2020 and 2019, the Manager did not pay any Additional Fund Expenses on behalf of the Fund.

-9. Risks and Uncertainties
+8. Risks and Uncertainties